wp-plugins/wp-jquery-lightbox/readme.txt

 Warren Krewenki [ported Lightbox to jQuery](http://warren.mesozen.com/jquery-lightbox/) and this plugin is mostly a wrapper to his work: providing localization support, an admin panel for configuration, (optional) auto-boxing of your image links and support for [WordPress galleries](http://codex.wordpress.org/Gallery_Shortcode), *including* [media library](http://codex.wordpress.org/Media_Library_SubPanel) titles and captions.

-This version is also [great for mobile devices](http://wordpress.org/extend/plugins/wp-jquery-lightbox/screenshots/);
+This version is also [adjusted for mobile devices](http://wordpress.org/extend/plugins/wp-jquery-lightbox/screenshots/);

 * Improved scaling *maximizes* use of screen space
 * Live adjustment to the browser window and orientation of your phone